Position: Fellowship Program Coordinator

 - Commitment to our mission and our values of Equity, Integrity, Community, Action, and Transformation

-- 1+ year demonstrated experience in facilitation (via paid work, volunteer and/or life experience)
+- 1+ year experience and skill in facilitation as well as applying disability justice frameworks and practices in training and meeting settings (via paid work, volunteer, and/or life experience)

 - Passion for leadership development.
 You are someone who wants to learn and is aligned with RVC’s leadership principles: collective, adaptive, just, and transformational.
 Read more here.